surevine/govuk-react-jsx/README.md

 The test suite renders the examples from the govuk-frontend repository through the Nunjucks macros as well as the JSX components and compares the output.
 Any differences here constitute a failure.

 Tests are currently running in TravisCI.
 See https://travis-ci.org/surevine/govuk-react-jsx

+## Credits

+Thanks to [Mick Jones](https://github.com/mick-jones) for help building some of the original components.